By Kevin Hymel

 So how did Raff’s armored force do in its mission?
 After a series of attacks and obstacles, Raff’s entrance into Ste.
 Mère Église was surprisingly anticlimactic.
 The men of the 401st Glider Battalion were delighted to see them, but there was work to be done.
 The next day, Task Force Raff was disbanded.

 So, what to do with Raff?
 Ridgway knew he couldn’t send him home; at this point, he was too much of a celebrity and valued combat veteran.
-The answer came later, on June 22, when the commander of the 507th Parachute Infantry Regiment was killed in combat.
+The answer came later, on June 22, when the commander of the 507th Parachute Infantry Regiment, Col. George V. Millett, was captured.
 Ridgway placed Raff in charge of the unit and then transferred it to the 13th Airborne Division.